ChristianGoueguel/HotellingEllipse/README.md

 [![CRAN\_Status\_Badge](https://www.r-pkg.org/badges/version/HotellingEllipse)](https://cran.r-project.org/package=HotellingEllipse)
 <!-- badges: end -->

+HotellingEllipse is an R package aimed at computing Hotelling’s T-square value to compare multivariate datasets based on their PCA or PLS scores.
-HotellingEllipse computes the Hotelling’s T<sup>2</sup> statistic to compare multivariate data.
-For bivariate data, it provides the semi-minor and semi-major axes of a confidence ellipse at 95% and 99% confidence intervals.
-The package also provides the *x*-*y* coordinate points of the Hotelling ellipse at user-defined confidence interval.
+For bivariate score scatterplot, the package provides the semi-minor and semi-major axes, a and b, for drawing Hotelling ellipse at 95% and 99% confidence intervals.
+The package also provides the *x*-*y* coordinates at user-defined confidence intervals.

 ## Installation